bigtoga/Project3/README.md

 * What happened in the markets in 1957 before and after the last time oil went negative?
 * What were the leading indicators?
 How could a savvy investor have predicted this?
 * What does global politics have to do with this price (Russia vs. Saudi's Arabia)?
+* What impact has oil collapse had on the strength of the US dollar?

 ### COVID-19 Related
 1. What impact did COVID-19 have on already distressed prices?